wazuh/wazuh-documentation/source/user-manual/reference/ossec-conf/cluster.rst

 name
 ^^^^

-This field specifies the name of the cluster this node belongs to.
+Specifies the name of the cluster this node belongs to.

 +--------------------+---------------+
 | **Default value**  | wazuh         |